awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-upgradewindowsawsdrivers.md

    1. \(Offline upgrade\) If the input instance is not a managed instance:

       1. aws:assertAwsResourceProperty \- Verifies the AllowOffline flag is set to True\.
-If so, the offline upgrade starts, otherwise the workflow ends\.
+If so, the offline upgrade starts, otherwise the automation ends\.

       1. aws:changeInstanceState \- Stop the source instance\.